 A low level of testosterone in middle-aged or elderly men is not a rarity.
 One of the main reasons is the changes that come with age.
 At approximately 35-40 years of age, the creation of testosterone in men starts decreasing at 1-2% a year.
 By 50 there is an androgynous need for testosterone.

 If an androgynous need is observed at an earlier age, which means the levels of testosterone are not lowering due to age.
 Do you want to find out how to push your body to the development of testosterone?
 Download the book “Testosterone: A Man’s Guide” right now!
-I strongly recommend Nelson Vergel’s book to all men.
+I strongly recommend Nelson Vergel’s PDF guide to all men.
 It explains everything very well.

 The most common causes of lowered testosterone